last updated March 21, 2017

 for complex interchanges

-Autobahn are fairly obvious.
+Autobahn are fairly intuitive.
 You can see examples of several of these

 in the picture below and on other pictures on this page:

 Marks the left edge of the road or, on the right side, marks the inside

 of the shoulder or the right edge of the road if there is no

 sometimes between traffic lanes to indicate that changing lanes is not

 thick broken white lines: Separate a deceleration (exit) lane